galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 A brief explanation of why we need that:

-1. The Raspberry pi 3 is the most supported ARM device around.
-It has 1 GB RAM, 4 USB 2.0 ports and 1 ethernet port.
-It's possible to run on it Linux and there are a lot of distributions available.
+1. The Raspberry Pi 3 is the most supported ARM device around.
+It has 1 GB RAM, 4 USB 2.0 ports, and 1 ethernet port.
+It's possible to run Linux on it; in fact there are a lot of distributions available.
 2. Keeping the Raspberry Pi powered on 24/7 produces heat: we have to dissipate it.
-This guarantees a long life to our device and in the kit we also find a nice plexiglass case that allows protecting the device from external damaging.
+This guarantees a long life to our device, plus in the kit we also find a nice plexiglass case that allows us to protect the device from external damaging.
-3. Power outage is the second main cause of hardware failure after heating (or better, of filesystem corruption and subsequent data loss).
+3. A power outage is the second main cause of hardware failure after heating (or better, of filesystem corruption and subsequent data loss).
 To prevent serious damage a UPS is required.
-Also, the Raspberry Pi power consumption is not high therefore an UPS can keep it up for a reasonable amount of time (*hey reader, are you a Raspberry Pi hacker and you know how to use the GPIOs to monitor the wall outlet and trigger a safe shutdown procedure when the UPS is UP but the wall power is DOWN?
-Maybe you also know how to start it when to power comes back and doing all this without any information from the UPS (no USB available)?
+Also, the Raspberry Pi power consumption is not that high, therefore a UPS can keep it up for a reasonable amount of time (*hey reader, are you a Raspberry Pi hacker and you know how to use the GPIOs to monitor the wall outlet and trigger a safe shutdown procedure when the UPS is UP but the wall power is DOWN?
+Maybe you also know how to start it when to power comes back, and doing all this without any information from the UPS (no USB available)?
 Contact me!*).
-4. The blockchain size increase in size day by day.
-I simple SD card is not enough to store the whole blockchain.
-Also, the SD card is a single point of failure and we should prevent that a failure makes us lost the blockchain and most importantly the wallet!
+4. The blockchain size increases in size day by day.
+A simple SD card is not enough to store the whole blockchain.
+Moreover, the SD card is a single point of failure and we should prevent that a failure makes us lose the blockchain and - most importantly - the wallet!
-5. The Raspberry Pi does not provide enough power to the USB ports, thus since almost every external HDD is not externally powered, wed have to provide enough power using a USB switch.
+5. The Raspberry Pi does not provide enough power to the USB ports.
+Thus, since almost every external HDD is not externally powered, we have to provide enough power using a USB switch.
-6. The raspberry Pi comes with no storage, an SD card is required to install an operating system.
+6. The Raspberry Pi comes with no storage, an SD card is required to install an operating system.

 OK, let's start!